 - The MW loading should not exceed the rating of the prime mover.

 - The field current should not be allowed to exceed a specified value determined by the heating of the field.

 For simplicity, the armature resistance and saturation are assumed to be negligible.
-The machine is assumed to be connected to constant voltage Busbars so that the voltage Vp is constant.
+The machine is assumed to be connected to constant voltage busbars so that the voltage Vp is constant.
 The length O’O (= Vp) is fixed.
-The axes Ox and Oy are drawn with its origin O at the tip of Vp.
+The axes Ox and Oy are drawn with their origin O at the tip of Vp.

 = short circuit current at rated voltage